SnowS3c/debian-openbox-h4ck/README.md

 [GPLv3](LICENSE)

 ## Contact
 My name is Antonio Sánchez.
-I'm UNIX/LINUX system administrator in NTTData, Alicante (Spain).
+I'm UNIX/LINUX system administrator in Spain.

 You can email me for suggestions, contributions, debian-openbox-h4ck script help or share your feelings: aslopez110@gmail.com